leodido/presentations/2022/02/05/fosdem-llvm-room/coverage-for-ebpf-programs/talk-coverage-for-ebpf-programs.md

 ^ For globals which are structs, since we want to keep things simple, we just transform them into different and single global variables, one for each field.
 For example, this is what I did for the `__profd_*` variables which originally are a struct with 7 fields.

 ^ In the case of the `__covrec_*` variables, I just strip them from the BPF ELF that is meant to be loaded in the kernel.
 I keep them in the other BPF ELF, the one that is intended to be given to `llvm-cov`.
+This is the reason we'll execute this LLVM pass two times with `opt`, one time with the `strip-initializers-only` flag.

 ^ So, this is roughly the plan that I came up with, and that I implemented!

 ---

 [.column]
-# libBPFCov.so
+# **libBPFCov.so**
 ### How I did it

 ![inline](assets/img/libbpfcov-llvm-ir.png)